shaileshjadav/aws-image-resizer/README.md

-# On Fly Image Resizing using CloudFront and Lambda@Edge in NodeJS
+# On Fly Image Processing using CloudFront and Lambda@Edge in NodeJS

 Here lets discuss architecture which generate different variants of image like (small, medium, large etc) whenever browser (front-end) asks.